shariq1989/cookbook/content/recipe/rindsgulasch.md

 7. Stir in the fresh dill and apple cider vinegar.
 8. Taste and season with salt and pepper and garnish with sour cream.
 Serve with egg noodles.

 ### ABOUT THE MEAL

+Gulasch may have originated in Hungary, but it has evolved into something completely different.
+The main distinction is the rich, dark gravy is made without flour or roux but thickens as the onions and beef created a base for the gulasch.

 #### What main ingredients do I need for this meal?

-* Short Rib Roast: We prefer short rib, but you can also use chuck roast or beef shank.
+* Short Rib Roast: I prefer the tenderness of short rib; you can also use chuck roast or the more traditional beef shank.

-* Paprika: Okay, okay, you could probably use whatever paprika you have in the cabinet.
-But trust me, you will love the flavor that comes from the sweet and hot paprika combination.
-If you only want to purchase one of them, reach for the sweet paprika and substitute 1 tsp of cayenne instead of the hot paprika.
+* Paprika: Okay, you could probably use whatever paprika you have in the cabinet.
+But trust me, you will love the flavor from the combination of sweet and hot paprika.
+If you only want to purchase one of them, reach for the sweet paprika and substitute 1 tsp of cayenne in place of the hot paprika.

 * Caraway Seeds